AleksandraRach/Data_loading_mySQL/README.md

 Please include the following in an email response to this exercise:

-Screenshot of the Integromat "Scenario"
+Screenshot of the Integromat [Scenario] (https://github.com/AleksandraRach/Data_loading_mySQL/blob/main/bytecodeTest.jpg)

 MySQL SHOW CREATE TABLE for the table that was created